White Rock BC Best Dog Walking Routes

-The 2.6-mile Promenade gives you stunning ocean views from October through March, whilst off-leash areas like Centennial Park and Ruth Johnson Park keep your dog entertained throughout the year.
+The Promenade gives you stunning ocean views from October through March, whilst off-leash areas like Centennial Park and Ruth Johnson Park keep your dog entertained throughout the year.

 We’ll help you find which seasonal restrictions and trail difficulties match your dog’s energy levels.